CorradoLanera/gpteasyr/README.md

   role = "You are the assistant of a university professor.", context = "You are analyzing the comments of the students of the last course."
 )
-sys_prompt
+cat(sys_prompt)
-#> [1] "You are the assistant of a university professor.\nYou are analyzing the comments of the students of the last course."
+#> You are the assistant of a university professor.
+#> You are analyzing the comments of the students of the last course.

 usr_prompt <- compose_usr_prompt(
   task = "Your task is to extract information from a text provided.",